sohaib-kashif-97/sohaib-kashif-97/README.md

 I am a competent programmer in languages like Python and C#, having a keen eye for logical intricacies while swiftly and efficiently coding and debugging programs.
 With the completion of my Master’s degree, I am now a capable developer with Web and .NET Applications.

-**⚡Fun fact: I'm a RC Cars Enthusiast.
-I also love Origami and Sculptering Robots in my part time!**
+**⚡Fun fact: I like building and modifying RC Cars for Leisure.
+I also love Origami and Sculptering Robots!**

 ---